New Forest horse crash biker death police criticised

 Mr Robins' mother Lorna Robins told an inquest earlier her son would still be alive if officers had better controlled the flow of the traffic.

 The inquest heard one officer had seen the animal but it disappeared into the undergrowth on the verge of the highway and could not be found again.

 After 45 minutes of searching for the horse, police decided they could not keep the road closed any longer as traffic was building up, so one lane was reopened by officers who waved traffic through.

-But within minutes two motorcyclists who were the first to pull away crashed into a horse two miles further up the road, the inquest heard.'No resources'
+But within minutes two motorcyclists who were the first to pull away crashed into a horse two miles further up the road, the inquest heard.